-Rock climbers should include learning how rest effectively in any climber workout plan.
-Learn how to use climbing resting technique to get better at climbing, now.
+Rock climbers should include learning how to rest effectively in any climber workout plan.
+Learn how to use a climbing resting technique to get better at climbing, now.

 Rock Climbing Training Exercises for Resting

 As with training climbing footwork, start training climbing resting technique on a relatively easy route.
 First, find handholds that are large enough to relax on.
 Then, attempt to find a body position oriented directly underneath these handholds that enables at least one (optimally both) arm(s) to straighten out completely.
 Often, this will involve having the legs either quite bent in order to hang body weight down or else, spread out and relatively straightened to evenly distribute body weight.